Notre Dame Law School maintains partnerships with the following institutions to host exchange programs:

-Current 1Ls or 2Ls enrolled at NDLS will receive an email early in the spring semester to apply for the coming academic year.
-Once approved by the registrar and Assistant Dean, students may be asked to complete a separate application through the partner institution.
+Current 1Ls and 2Ls enrolled at Notre Dame Law School will receive an email early in the spring semester to apply for the coming academic year.
+Once approved by the registrar and assistant dean, students may be asked to complete a separate application through the partner institution.

-To be eligible for foreign exchange, rising second-year students must have a GPA of 3.0 or higher as of the end of the spring semester of their first year of studies based on GPA, and rising third-year students must have a GPA of 3.0 or higher as of the end of spring semester second year.
-Any student who does not meet that standard and who wishes to study abroad may ask the Dean to waive this requirement; any waiver shall be based on the Dean’s determination regarding whether there are sufficient grounds to conclude that the student will succeed academically in the program even given that student’s previous academic performance in law school.
-The Dean’s determination in this regard will be final and not appealable.
+To be eligible for foreign exchange, rising 2Ls must have a GPA of 3.0 or higher as of the end of the spring semester of their first year of studies based on GPA, and rising 3Ls must have a GPA of 3.0 or higher as of the end of spring semester second year.
+Any student who does not meet that standard and who wishes to study abroad may ask the dean to waive this requirement; any waiver shall be based on the dean’s determination regarding whether there are sufficient grounds to conclude that the student will succeed academically in the program given that student’s previous academic performance in law school.
+The dean’s determination in this regard will be final and not appealable.